Almost all trees are almost graceful: Setup

+One of our quasirandomness conditions,~\ref{quasi:X} below, states that these quantities are likely to stay close to what one would expect if the sets $\setVert$ and $\setEdge$ were chosen independently at random; thus $|\Xone{I}(\setVert,\setEdge)|$ will be close to the overall density of $\setVert$ in $\bbA$ when $\setVert$ is generated by running our labelling algorithm for a given time.
+In addition, we introduce property~\ref{quasi:edged}, which states that the density of $\setEdge$ on each interval $\iIe\in\cIe$ is approximately $\tfrac{|\setEdge|}{|\bbC|}$.

-for any structure $X\in\cX$ and sets $A$ and $C$.
-Second, for each $X\in\cX$, given any free vertex and a label in $\bbA$ there is at most one structure in $X(A,C)$ in which the corresponding vertex has that label, and similarly for any free edge and label in $\bbC$ there are at most two structures in $X(A,C)$ in which the corresponding edge has that label.
-Example of structures with a specific label on a specific free vertex or edge are given in Figure~\ref{fig:X2specificvertex}.
-That is, in Figure~\ref{fig:X2specificvertex} we show the only four structures following $\Xtwo{10,I,3,I'}$ (for suitable $I\ni 8,12$ and $I'\ni 5,9,11,15$) which induce label 2 on $\ed_1$.
+Since this idea of a structure following the pattern of another is a little complicated, before stating Fact~\ref{fact:zada} which elaborates on our remark about one degree of freedom from Remark~\ref{rem:polibmi}, and puts structural and quantitative restrictions on $X(\setVert,\setEdge)$ for any structure $X\in\cX$ and sets $\setVert$ and $\setEdge$, we give a little example. \begin{example} In Figure~\ref{fig:X2specificvertex} we give an example of structures with a specific label on a specific free vertex or edge.
+More precisely, we show the only four structures following $\Xtwo{10,I,3,I'}$ (for say $I=I'=\{5,6,\dots,15\}$) which induce label $2$ on $\ed_1$.
 The two leftmost structures are also the only structures following $ \Xtwo{10,I,3,I'}$ that have label 12 on $I$.
-Since $I$ and $I'$ overlap, they cannot be two distinct sets of $\cI$, and thus $\Xtwo{10,I,3,I'}\not\in\cX$.
-When requiring that $I$ and $I'$ are such that $\Xtwo{10,I,3,I'}\in \cX$, there would be at most two solutions to the edge problem, and at most one solutions to the vertex problem.
+Since $I$ and $I'$ overlap, they cannot be two distinct sets of $\cI$, and thus $\Xtwo{10,I,3,I'}\not\in\cX$, i.e.\ this particular structure is not one we will be interested in.
+We are only interested in $\Xtwo{10,I,3,I'}\in \cX$, which means $I$ and $I'$ are disjoint.
+If $10$ is in $I$, we might still have two possible vertex labels in $I$ which induce label $2$ on $\ed_1$ (if $10$ is not in $I$, there will be at most one such choice), but given such a vertex label there is at most one valid choice of vertex label in $I'$. \end{example}